Translate

 -

 Living in Ag Housing or participating in a co-op, internship or study abroad program.
-These options will be verified by an acceptance letter to the specific Cal Poly approved program.
+Students who qualify for this exemption will live in Ag Housing at Cal Poly or will participate in a co-op, internship or study abroad program.
 Internships and study abroad must be Cal Poly approved academic internships in which students live outside of the local area and receive academic credit.
 Proof of the internship or study abroad program and academic credit is required.

 -